 Tuvalu islands sit on South Pacific and collectively, these small islands make one of the smallest countries in the world.
 The various islands making Tuvalu include Funafuti which is the capital and home to more than half of the entire population on the island.
 Other islands include Nanumanga, Niulakita, Nanumea, Niue, Niutao and Vaitupu and a few others.

-Fongafale is one of the well developed cities in Tuvalu.
+Fongafale is one of the well-developed cities in Tuvalu.
 Tuvalu has an international airport in Funafuti which acts as the main gateway to Tuvalu.
-Funafuti has the only main road in Tuvalu and the runway at the airport is used as a recreational centre by locals and visitors when there are no scheduled landings.
+Funafuti has the only main road in Tuvalu and the runway at the airport is used as a recreational center by locals and visitors when there are no scheduled landings.
 Exploring the island is best done using a motorbike and you can only access the other islands using a boat.

-Historical war time remains are a key characteristic of tourism in Tuvalu considering that the island was a hot spot for WW2.
-You can explore the remains of airstrips, plane wrecks and bunkers.
-Motulalo Island also has an airstrip and you can give it a visit as well.
+Historical wartime remains are a key characteristic of tourism in Tuvalu considering that the island was a hot spot for WW2.
+You can explore the remains of airstrips, plane wrecks, and bunkers.
+Motilal Island also has an airstrip and you can give it a visit as well.
 You can purchase some local crafts at the airport which houses Tuvalu Women Handcraft Centre.